-You might be tempted to register the car only in your home state to save on car insurance rates and avoid dealing with two insurance agents and two insurance policies.

-But that strategy could backfire and cost you more in the long run.
+You might be tempted to register the car only in your home state to save on car insurance rates.
+However, that strategy could backfire and cost you more in the long run.

 You could get a ticket at a traffic stop if you’re caught without proper Florida registration and insurance.

 Although car insurance requirements are minimal in Florida, David Thompson, a licensed insurance agent who teaches courses for the Florida Association of Insurance Agents, recommends you request coverage and limits similar to those on your vehicle at home.

-Let's say your legal residence is Pennsylvania and you have your vehicle, which is garaged in Florida, registered in your home state.
-"It’s possible that the Pennsylvania insurer could deny claims, stating misrepresentation about where the car was located.
-The premium paid would be based on the Pennsylvania address and thus the insurer can say it wasn't able to rate the car and driver properly due to not having the correct information," Gusner says.
+Suppose your legal residence is in Pennsylvania, and your vehicle is garaged in Florida but registered in your home state.
+It’s possible that the Pennsylvania insurer could deny claims, stating misrepresentation about where the car was located.
+The premium paid would be based on the Pennsylvania address, so the insurer may say it couldn’t rate the car and driver properly because it didn’t have the correct information.

 How snowbirds can save money on car insurance

-That works only if your car is paid off -- a lender would insist on full comprehensive and collision coverage -- and no one will drive your car while you’re away.
+That works only if your car is paid off — a lender would insist on full comprehensive and collision coverage — and no one will drive your car while you’re away.
 Your car would not be covered for any damage during that time.

-But Thompson cautions against making that move.
-"I’ve never been a supporter of suspending coverage,” he says.
+But Thompson cautions against making that move: “I’ve never been a supporter of suspending coverage,” he says.

-The man flew in to the state, jumped into his car for a quick trip to the grocery store, and got in a wreck, injuring the other driver.
+The man flew into the state, jumped into his car for a quick trip to the grocery store, and got in a wreck, injuring the other driver.